-The threat assessment team (team) shall consist of the superintendent of schools, building principal(s), guidance counselor and local law enforcement.
-It also could include the school nurse, members of the mental health profession who would be willing to work with the school.
-It should not include parents or board members.
+The threat assessment team (team) shall consist of the superintendent of schools, building principals, school counselors, and local law enforcement.
 Not every team member need participate in every threat assessment.
 If the threat has been made by or is directed towards, a student with a disability, the threat assessment team must include a staff member who is knowledgeable about special education services or Section 504 of the Rehabilitation Act, as appropriate.
 Neither the student nor their student's family members are part of the threat assessment team.